knocklabs/inbox-example-app/README.md

    }
    ```

-   This `feed` object is an instance of the Knock Feed API, which provides methods for interacting with the Knock service.
+   This `feed` object is an instance of the [Knock Feed object](https://docs.knock.app/sdks/javascript/reference#feed), which provides methods for interacting with Knock's Feed API.

 2. Marking as Read/Unread: